Video Analysis

 The drone finished its rotation before the camera captured the motion

-During this portion of the encounter, I did not observe the drone rotating into its horizontal position as it does on video.
+During this portion of the encounter, I did not observe the drone rotating into its horizontal orientation.
+I only observed the drone after it completed this rotation.
 When I said "Bro wtf," the drone was already completely horizontal, although the video shows me saying "Bro wtf" before the rotation even begins.
 I vividly remember this part of the drone's flight, so I am entirely confident that the drone's rotation on video occurs after it already finished rotating in real life.
-No other technology can cause such a major discrepancy between a drone's measured and actual position.
-Altogether, the drone's ability to alter how an instrument perceives the position, intensity, and timing of the photons in its vicinity makes this technology impossible to effectively counter.In the flight path reenactment at the top of this page, I depict this period from my viewpoint as it is more accurate than what the camera captured.
+No other technology can cause such a major time discrepancy between a drone's measured and actual position.
+Altogether, the drone's ability to alter how an instrument perceives the position, intensity, and timing of the photons in its vicinity makes this technology impossible to effectively counter.In the flight path reenactment at the top of this page, I depict this period from my viewpoint as it is more accurate than what the camera output.

 ISP & Sensor Failures